iqbal-lab/ASM_NGS_conf_report/_sections/results.md

 ### Listeria: basic questions purely using challenge samples

 We ran the Outbryk pipeline on the 18 Listeria samples using reference genome J2_064.
 Using 18 cores it took ? minutes to go from fastq to final VCFs for the Cortex independent workflow.
-We found ?
-SNPs, ? clean indels, ? clusters of phased SNPs, and  complex clusters of SNPs and indels - these latter two might be candidates for recombination events.

 As a result we were immediately able to answer the first question of the challenge: "Do the product isolates from facility #1 match the environmental swabs from the same facility?".
 Answer: at the SNP level they agreed.
 We discuss below the question of whether phage presence or indels provide further information.

-### Listeria - Outbryk on 18 ASM samples plus 1740 background samples
+### Listeria - Outbryk on 18 ASM samples plus 4159 background samples

-We ran the Cortex parallelised "independent workflow" first (one command-line instruction documented at this GitHub repo)
+We ran the Cortex parallelised "independent workflow" first (one command-line instruction documented at this GitHub repo) on the 18 ASM samples, plus more than 4000 background samples.

 This spread the computation over 18 processors on a single Dell server, using a peak of 30 Gb of RAM.
-Total elapsed compute time was ~2 days to go from fastq to final VCFs for all 1758 samples.
+Total elapsed compute time was ~2 days to go from fastq to final VCFs for all 4159 samples.
 This resulted in 180220 SNP, 5620 indel, 62108 complex variants and 480095 clustered/phased SNPs.

 We then produced a restricted VCF file for building an initial phylogenetic tree using FastTree; restricting to biallelic SNPs which did not overlap with other events gave us ?? sites.
+We then went back and genotyped 1700 samples at these sites (we would have done the whole set, but were concerned about running out of time for the challenge.
+Looking back we could have done them all)

  We built 3 trees, based on discarding any site with >5% missing data, >15% missing data and >20% missing data.
 The trees looked consistent around the ASM samples (we did not evaluate them elsewhere) although of course with some loss of resolution in the 20% tree.
-However it was clear from this that we could not restrict our analysis to a set of 144 samples.
+However it was clear from this that we could restrict our analysis to a set of 144 samples.

 [Figure 1](#figure-1)